 Alexander Magellan Gibson lived at 1807 Beach Avenue from 1910 to 1914.

 In September 1914, a fire started in the Imperial Roller Skating Rink.
-It destroyed the roller rink, along with the building at 1805 Beach Avenue that housed the Auto Clearing House Company and the Gibson house at 1807 Beach Avenue.
+It destroyed the roller rink and the building at 1805 Beach Avenue that housed the Auto Clearing House Company, along with the Gibson house at 1807 Beach Avenue.